itsStxn/Coding-problems-Two-Pointers/Hard/Trapping Rain Water/README.md

 0 <= height[i] <= 105

 ## Strategy
 Use two pointers on the right and left.
 Use them to index `height` and record the highest peaks they find.
-Costantly compare the two peaks.
-If the peak height on the right is higher than the one on the left, the left pointer moves forward and viceversa.
+Costantly compare the two pointers.
+If the height on the right is higher than the one on the left, the left pointer moves forward and viceversa.

-Compare the current height indexed by a pointer to its peak and update it when the current height is higher.
+Compare the current height indexed by a pointer to its recorded peak and update it when the current height is higher.
 Sum the difference between the peak and current height into the `trappedWater` variable.

 The operation stops when the pointers meet or get past each other.